epirus-io/epirus.github.io/docs/sdk/cli.md

 For Java:

-- `./src/main/java` - Generated Java application code stub
+- `src/main/java` - Generated Java application code stub
-- `./src/test/java` - Generated Java test code stubs
+- `src/test/java` - Generated Java test code stubs
-- `./src/main/solidity` - Solidity source code
+- `src/main/solidity` - Solidity source code

 For Kotlin:

-- `./src/main/kotlin` - Generated Kotlin application code stub
+- `src/main/kotlin` - Generated Kotlin application code stub
-- `./src/test/kotlin` - Generated Kotlin test code stubs
+- `src/test/kotlin` - Generated Kotlin test code stubs
-- `./src/main/solidity` - Solidity source code
+- `src/main/solidity` - Solidity source code

 If you need to edit the build file, it is located in the project root directory:

-- `./build.gradle` - Gradle build configuration file
+- `build.gradle` - Gradle build configuration file

 Additionally, there are the following Gradle artifacts which you can ignore.

-- `/gradle` - local Gradle installation
+- `gradle` - local Gradle installation
-- `/.gradle` - local Gradle cache
+- `.gradle` - local Gradle cache
-- `/build` - compiled classes including smart contract bindings
+- `build` - compiled classes including smart contract bindings

 If you need to view any of the generated Solidity or contract artifacts, they are available in the following locations.

 Solidity `bin` and `abi` files are located at:

-- `./build/resources/main/solidity/`
+- `<project directory>/build/resources/main/solidity/`

 The source code for the generated smart contract bindings can be found at:

-- `./build/generated/sources/epirus/main/java/<your-package>/generated/contracts`
+- `<project directory>/build/generated/sources/epirus/main/java/<your-package>/generated/contracts`

 The compiled code for the generated smart contracts bindings is available at the below location.
 These are the artifacts used to deploy, transact and query your smart contracts.

-- `./build/classes/java/main/<your-package>/generated/contracts/`
+- `build/classes/java/main/<your-package>/generated/contracts/`

 ## Generated OpenAPI project structure

 Similar to the Java/Kotlin projects.
-The Solidity files are located in the following `./src/main/solidity`.
+The Solidity files are located in the following `src/main/solidity`.

-Additionally, the generated OpenAPI code resides in `./build/generated/sources/web3j/main`, and is structured as follows :
+Additionally, the generated OpenAPI code resides in `build/generated/sources/web3j/main`, and is structured as follows :

 - Java smart contract wrappers :  `java/<package name>/wrappers`
 - REST endpoints interfaces : `kotlin/<package name>/core`